actionhero/www.actionherojs.com/tutorials/plugins.md

 ## Overview

-You can create and include plugins for you ActionHero project.
+You can create and include plugins for you Actionhero project.
 Plugins are collections of `tasks`, `actions`, `servers`, `initializers`, and `public` static assets that are collected as a module.
 You can install plugins via NPM or keep them in a local path.
 This enables a few useful features:

 - Sharing and re-using common code
 - Composing your application via namespaced plugins for simpler SOA development.

-Plugins are loaded after all local ActionHero project files, but initializers follow the same priority scheme as all other initializers.
+Plugins are loaded after all local Actionhero project files, but initializers follow the same priority scheme as all other initializers.

 ## Creating